112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 system, a- rely low divorce rate, and a mach lower crim e rate than we do .
-From the American point of view, what is mor e important than anyone~s manners or customs are the thing s he believes in and fights for .
+From the American point of view, what is mor e important than anyones manners or customs are the thing s he believes in and fights for .
 In this sense, we agre e with theidea of Thomas Jefferson : "Resistance to tyrant s is obedience to Cod ."